scoulomb/home-assistant/Tahoma/tahoma-integration.md

 ### Tahoma local API integration

-We have to use OverKiz API which is not local.
+We have to use OverKiz API which is not loca l.
-They are thinking to integrate it in the Python client insetead of using OverKiz cloud API: https://github.com/home-assistant/core/issues/69558
+They are thinking to integrate it in the Python client instead of using OverKiz cloud API: https://github.com/home-assistant/core/issues/69558

 We can play with this local API anyway: